Kuadrant/kuadrant-operator/doc/dns.md

 ### DNSRecord Resource

-The DNSPolicy will create a DNSRecord resource for each listener hostname with a suitable ManagedZone configured.
+The DNSPolicy will create a DNSRecord resource for each listener hostname.
 The DNSPolicy resource uses the status of the Gateway to determine what dns records need to be created based on the clusters it has been placed onto.

 Given the following multi cluster gateway status:
 ```yaml